Yangobears/designgarden/docs/case-studies/opentable-review-systems.md

 ### Secondary Research

 To confirm our belief that the absence of user profiles contributes to a lack of trust in reviews, we conducted research and gathered information from various sources.
-Many studies and papers **stress the significance of identity building in fostering trust on online platforms**, and these provided key insights on what we could focus on to reshape users' perceptions and experiences on OpenTable
+Many studies and papers **stress the significance of identity building in fostering trust on online platforms**, and these provided key insights on what we could focus on to reshape users' perceptions and experiences on OpenTable.

 ???+ quote "Insights from external resources"